thejoycekung/joyce.fyi/content/posts/wicys-ctf.md

 ![Screenshot of console printing the length 9, and the flag](/img/wh03-flag-console.jpg)

-Tools: Chrome Dev Tools, [unminify](https://unminify.com/)
+**Tools**: Chrome Dev Tools, [unminify](https://unminify.com/)
-Flag: rANDom_VICTORy_113
+**Flag**: rANDom_VICTORy_113
 ### Conclusion

 This was my second CTF ever, and the first where I actually completed all the challenges!
 Overall I placed 14th out of 449 players, and I'm quite happy with that.

 Regretfully I didn't think of doing a write-up *while* I was doing the CTF, and the CTF platform Tomahawque does not allow players to view challenges once the event has finished.
 Thus, screenshots/exact wording of the actual challenge descriptions are limited/non-existent.

 Doing this writeup as one long piece after the CTF was also a pain, just because I had to go through the trouble of, basically, redoing all the challenges (with the exception of Caesar) without having access to them!
 Which made it ... difficult.

 Overall, I think this was really good for a beginner CTF, just because most of the challenges were relatively easy to understand.
 My favourite challenges were definitely the ones I could instantly use `xxd` on - like [BE01](#be01) and [F03](#f03).
 Some challenges were quite hard - [FM02](#fm02) and [WH03](#wh03) in particular - and required a lot more work, but that was good - it gave me a chance to learn more tools!
 On the whole, it was a positive experience and I'm so glad I got a chance to play.

+If you have a question or comment about this write-up, feel free to reach out to me on Twitter [@commitsbyjoyce](https://twitter.com/commitsbyjoyce).